DanWaLes/Warzone/mods/libs/AutoSettingsFiles/docs/README.md

   * `label` - string - description of the setting group
   * `labelColor` - nil or string - color of the label; nil = wz default
   * `settings` - array of `setting`
+## addCustomCard
+(this is a proposal, not currently implemented)

+For use on (Custom Cards)[https://www.warzone.com/wiki/Mod_API_Reference:Custom_Cards].

+Arguments:
+* `name` - string - used to store the CardID from `addCard`.
+All names must be unique to function correctly
+* `customCardName` - string - name of the card - used for `addCard`
+* `customCardDescription` - string - description of the card - used for `addCard`
+* `customCardImageFileName` - string - image filename - used for `addCard`
+* `cardGameSettingsMap` - table - must have fields `NumPieces`, `MinimumPiecesPerTurn`, `InitialPieces` and `Weight`.
+If the value of a field is a number, that value will be used as-is.
+If the value of a field is a string, it must be a setting `name` that is directly accessible in `settings`.
+The value of the setting will be used
+* `settings` - array of `setting`
 # Accessing setting values
 Each setting is written to `Mod.Settings[name]`.
 The `getSetting(name)` function defined in `settings.lua` returns the value stored in `Mod.Settings[name]`.
 If the value is `nil`, a message will printed. `name` is the same as what is used in `addSetting` or `addSettingTemplate`.
 # Examples